Japanese expatriates in Solomon Islands: History

 The Japanese Fisheries Corporation (Taiyo Gyogyo) expressed interests in fishery activities in the South Pacific nations from the late 1960s onwards, which included the Solomon Islands archipelago which was still under British rule.
 The Taiyo Gyogyo carried out feasibility studies and discovered reserves within Solomon's waters of skipjack and tuna, which were popular fish varieties in Japan.
 An agreement was secured between Taiyo Gyogyo and the British colonial administration in 1971.
 Later in the same year, Taiyo Gyogyo established a shorebase at Tulagi consisting of a small cannery and a fish smoking plant.
 The shorebase also served as Taiyo's branch headquarters in the Solomons, which was named Solomon Taiyo.
 Okinawan fishermen from Miyako were employed to carry out the fishery operations, and resident managers from mainland Japan were stationed in the Solomons to supervise operations.
 The Solomon Taiyo relied on private boats owned by Okinawan fishermen in the 1970s to carry out fishery operations, for which they were given an additional allowance.
 In the early years, the fishing crew of the Solomon Taiyo was dominated by Okinawan fishermen, as well as some Solomon Islander fishermen.
 The proportion of the Okinawan fishermen to the number of Solomon Islander fishermen progressively declined in the 1980s and 1990s, and Okinawan fishermen assumed top logistical positions to direct fishery operations.
 At least one researcher, Wakabayashi, suggested that the pole-and-line and bait-fishing techniques which the company valued in the 1970s lapsed.
 Modern fishing methods such as purse-seine were increasingly adopted from the 1980s and helped to secure more fish catches, although Okinawan fishermen reportedly practised older fishing methods until 2000.
-A new shorebase that was opened at Noro in the 1990s had both purse-seine and bait-fishing facilities, the latter of which was used by the Okinawan fishermen.
+A new shore base that was opened at Noro in the 1990s had both purse-seine and bait-fishing facilities, the latter of which was used by the Okinawan fishermen.